Car Hauler Design – Trailer Research

 Examining Trailer Length

-Another trend I see too often for Car Hauler and Equipment Transport trailer design is length choices.
-I think it’s wonderful to offer the various lengths, but it’s not what it seems.
-As we saw above, distance between the load points matters a lot.
+Another trend I see too often for Car Hauler design and Equipment Transport trailers is length choices.
+I think it is wonderful to offer the various lengths, but it is not what it seems.
+As we saw above, distance between the load points matters – a lot.
 So, a chart like this showing trailers ranging in length from 16′ to 24′ (50% more length) using the same material is a little scary.

 Car Hauler Trailer Lengths

 Of course, capacity is the same, and the longer trailer obviously weighs more, so the load you can put on it is less.
 And, it has the ability to spread out more.
-But, if you load something on the front (like pallets of bricks), then you need to push the skid loader back for proper tongue weight.
+But, if you load something on the front (like a pallet of bricks), then you need to push the skid loader back for proper tongue weight.
 That is opposite what we said above.
-That’s why, 50% longer with the same material is kind of scary.
+That is why, 50% longer with the same material is kind of scary.

 The above analysis we did is based on a 16′ tilt deck.
-What happens when you put 2 Jeeps on a 24’er?
+What happens when you put 2 Jeeps on a 24 footer?

 What Are We Learning?

-The above quick analysis tells me our new design must consider the real loads.
-Failures in the field, and issues with weak trailers (also seen on YouTube and in Forums like this one) tell me I’m not wrong.
+The above quick analysis tells me our new car hauler design must consider the real loads.
+Failures in the field, and issues with weak trailers (on YouTube and in Forums like this one) tell me I am NOT wrong.

-So, if you have a failure, a true warranty claim will they deny it?
-I’ve seen that in a some videos and forums.
-So, we might be learning the wrong things.
+If you have a failure, a true warranty claim will they deny it?
+I see that in videos and forums.
+So, are we learning the wrong things?
 Are we learning again: buyer beware?

-There is a statistical element here too.
-I’d like to know if it’s real, but I wonder how much the manufacturers look at numbers.
-Do they think a certain number of failures are OK if they justify the lower cost?
-It’s hard to say.
+There is a statistical element too.
+I would like to know if it is real, but I wonder how much the manufacturers look at numbers.
+Do they think a certain number of failures are OK to justify lower cost?
+It is hard to say.

 How Would I Design a Car Hauler?

-OK, I’m blabbing pretty negative in these last few sections.
-It’s much easier to critique than to create, so you might just say “Hey, put your money where your mouth is!”
+OK, I am blabbing pretty negative in these last few sections.
+It is always easier to critique than to create, so you might say “Hey, put your money where your mouth is!”

-Stay tuned, because we are answering the question with complete plans you can build.
-The first is a fixed deck at 20′, and 10,400 lbs.
-More Car Hauler Trailer designs are in process — made for DIY — with full engineering.
+Stay tuned, because we are answering the questions with complete plans you can build.
+The first is a fixed deck at 20′, at 10,400 lbs.
+More Car Hauler Trailer designs are in process – made for DIY – with full engineering.
 Hang tight.
 Tilt Decks will come in a few months.
 (This is how we make the plans.)
+And, you can see all our Car Hauler Design Trailers on the Plans Catalog Page.

 There are a lot of things I really like about the trailers in the research we did.
 Some features we will include, some not, some will be in the plans as an option.
 While some features are similar to existing trailers, we are definitely putting our spin on them.
 Especially when it comes to strength.
-Our car hauler trailer(s) are different, and stronger than what we see from the big boys.
-Here’s the article on Car Trailer Philosophy.
+Our car hauler design(s) are different, and stronger than what we see from the big boys.
+Here is the article on Car Trailer Philosophy.

 Watch the Trailers Section of the Mechanical Elements Plans Store.
 More Car hauler design(s) are coming.